mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 And it works!
 Now the cursor movement mapping is identical to Apple.

-Don't forget to go into "Gnome Settings", "Keyboard", "Keyboard Shortcuts", "Navigation" and modify "Switch Applications" to `Ctrl+Tab` and "Switch windows of an app" to `Ctrl+backtick`.
+Don't forget to modify Gnome shortcuts as well: go into "Gnome Settings", "Keyboard", "Keyboard Shortcuts".
+Then:
+* "Navigation" and modify "Switch Applications" to `Ctrl+Tab` and "Switch windows of an app" to `Ctrl+backtick`.
-Also "Windows" / "Close window" set to `Ctrl+Q`.
+* "Windows" / "Close window" set to `Ctrl+Q`.

 EDIT: there are strange artifacts and this solution doesn't work 100%: press `↓` two times, then `⌘↓` - the current line gets selected instead!
 You need to press `⌘↓` multiple times for it to take effect.